Oleksandr Usyk: Usyk vs. Chisora

 On 11 March 2020, it was announced that Usyk would fight former world title challenger Derek Chisora (32–9, 23 KOs) on 23 May at The O2 Arena in London.
 The fight was to take place on Sky Sports Box Office in the UK and on DAZN in the US.
 Sky Sports’ Head of Boxing Development Adam Smith, described the fight a "classic Heavyweight clash".
 If successful, Usyk would be first in line to fight for the WBO heavyweight title held by Anthony Joshua.

 On 17 March, there was already talks about sports events being cancelled around UK due to the COVID-19 pandemic.
 Matchroom Boxing had already cancelled their shows around the world for March and April.
 Hearn confirmed he had contingency plans in place in case any fights were postponed.
 He had back-up dates in lined up for the Summer.
 As the days continued, Hearn admitted it was looking less likely the fight would take place on the original scheduled date.
-On 30 March, the British Boxing Board of Control extended the suspension until he end of May, following the guidelines from government and medical authorities, meaning the fight would be postponed.
+On 30 March, the British Boxing Board of Control extended the suspension until the end of May, following the guidelines from government and medical authorities, meaning the fight would be postponed.
 Hearn hinted the fight could take place in Saudi Arabia, if the country was to exit lockdown before the UK.
 Haye told IFL tv the fight needed to take place in front of a crowd.

 A date in October 2020 was being discussed.
 Usyk and Chisora had continued to train for the upcoming fight.
 The fight was pushed back to 31 October 2020 because of the pandemic and the venue was moved to The SSE Arena in London.
 According to CBS Sports, Chisora was a +475 betting underdog.
 Usyk was reported to earn a £1.8 million purse.
 For his second heavyweight fight, Usyk weighed 217¼ pounds and Chisora weighed 255½ pounds, a 38 pound weight advantage.